amylidev/Docker-spark-with-dotnet/README.md

 ## Features

-This repository is inspired by and uses several scripts taken from [Rubenafo's repo][rubenafo-repo] and [Sdesilva26's repo][sdesilva26-repo], however there are several changes introduced; the API is simpler, there is more documentation about usage and some extra features:
+There is more documentation about usage and some extra features:

 - ✅ Ready to deploy in a Docker Swarm cluster: all the networking and port configuration issues have been fixed so you can scale your cluster to as many worker nodes as you need.
 - ⚡️ Hadoop, HDFS, Spark, Scala and PySpark ready to use: all the tools are available inside the container globally so you don't have to fight with environment variables and executable paths.